Table of Contents

 🏘️Safe Neighborhoods Are Important

 Today’s home buyers are looking for a lifestyle as well as a house.
-The neighborhood is a major consideration, especially knowing that the neighborhood is safe.
-I think I’ve been asked the question about whether a neighborhood is safe more times than I can count.
+The neighborhood is a major consideration, especially when buyers are asking us, how do I know if this neighborhood is safe?
+I think I’ve been asked more times than I can count.
 Unfortunately, as much as we may have opinions to give people, as Realtors®, we can’t give those kinds of recommendations.

 There are laws that keep me from making “representations as to the ‘quality’ of a neighborhood”.

 Not only that, but paragraph 49 of the Maryland real estate contract keeps me from ascertaining any information regarding criminal activity or presence of registered sex offenders.
 It is unfortunate, but it makes sense when you understand the intent behind Fair Housing laws.

 Paragraph 51 of the Maryland forbids real estate agents from “making representations” with respect to the following:

 - Water quality